NordicMatt/multi-NUS/README.rst

    :depth: 2

 The Central UART sample demonstrates how to use the :ref:`nus_client_readme`.
+This application is an extension of the Central UART sample.
+This version of the central UART is able to connect to multiple peripherals, up to 20, at the same time.
 It uses the NUS Client to send data back and forth between a UART connection and a Bluetooth LE connection, emulating a serial port over Bluetooth LE.